 Helping Our Clients Prove the Validity of Trusts & Wills in Hastings

 A loved one’s legacy can ease the pain of loss by reminding heirs of a departed family member’s enduring love.
 However, when questions arise concerning the validity of plans for the recently deceased’s estate, legal and personal conflict can prevent closure as well as the distribution of assets.
-At Sullivan Law Office, our lawyer is experience in litigating complicated probate matters in and out of the courtroom.
+At Martha Sullivan, Attorney at Law, our lawyer is experience in litigating complicated probate matters in and out of the courtroom.
 We can help our clients prove or disprove the validity of an estate plan and ensure the property ends up in the correct hands.

 If you have reason to believe an executor, trustee, or estate administrator is mismanaging estate or trust assets, you have the right to seek legal action against them.
 Likewise, if you are an executor, trustee, or estate administrator and you believe you are being falsely accused of mismanaging estate or trust assets, you have the legal right to protect yourself from these allegations.
 Our Dakota County probate litigation attorney is skilled and experienced in all aspects of probate law and will aggressively advocate for your best interests.